LeSyefGit/TinycheckLight/README.md

 In order to make it working, you need a computer with a Raspberry Pi OS (or other Debian-like operating system - without warranty of working) and two Wi-Fi interfaces.
 The best choice is to use a [Raspberry Pi (3+)](https://www.raspberrypi.org) with a Wi-Fi dongle and a small touch screen.
 This tiny configuration (for less than \$50) allows you to tap any Wi-Fi device, anywhere.

+*If you have any question about the projet.
+Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.*

 ### History

 The idea of TinyCheck came to me in a meeting about stalkerware with a [French women's shelter](https://www.centre-hubertine-auclert.fr).
 During this meeting we talked about how to easily detect [stalkerware](https://stopstalkerware.org/) without installing very technical apps nor doing forensic analysis on them.
 The initial concept was to develop a tiny kiosk device based on Raspberry Pi which can be used by non-tech people to test their smartphones against malicious communications issued by stalkerware or any spyware.